/* * external links open in new window */

 Events vary every year.
 Many temples like Wat Phantao and Wat Chedi Luang will have ceremonies.
 In 2022 and 2024, Wat Chedi Lunag had a cool light show reflected on the temple.
 There’s always a parade by Tha Phae Gate one night.

 Before COVID, people were releasing lanterns everywhere, which was a real fire hazard.
-I’ve literally seen them catch a roof on fire by Tha Phae gate.
+I literally saw a roof on fire by Tha Phae gate!
 The city seems to be cracking down on the lanterns for safety reasons.
-In 2022, there were no lanterns being released by the Ping River near Tha Phae gate except for a rouge one or two.
+Every year it seems to vary.
+Sometimes, I’ve seen them release them across the Ping River but away from the buildings.

 Where to get Medical Care in Chiang Mai

 The medical care in Thailand’s private hospitals is FANTASTIC, efficient and affordable.
 In Chiang Mai, Chiang Mai RAM near the old city and Bangkok Hospital Chiang Mai near Central Festival mall are the two main hospitals.
-I’ve been to the later a bunch in Chiang Mai and the facilities are really nice.
-(I get all of my routine annual health checks done in Thailand every year.
-Check out this post for more details on health care in Thailand!)
+I’ve been to Bangkok Hospital many times and the facilities are really nice.
+(I get all of my routine annual health checks done in Thailand every year, which I’ve written about in this blog post with a full cost breakdown.
+I even get travel vaccines in Thailand because it’s easier and cheaper than the U.S.)

 For medicine, Dara Pharmacy near Central Festival Mall will have any medication you need and it will be at least half the price of Bangkok Hospital.